TeamHeka/medkit/docs/user_guide/provenance.md

-Although the order of each `Prov` returned by `get_provs()` isn't the order of creation of the annotations themselves, we can see the details of what happened in the pipeline: 2 sentences where derived from the raw text by the `SentenceTokenizer`, then one entity was derived from one of the sentences by the `RegexpMatcher`.
+Although the order of each `Prov` returned by `get_provs()` isn't the order of creation of the annotations themselves, we can see the details of what happened in the pipeline: 2 sentences were derived from the raw text by the `SentenceTokenizer`, then one entity was derived from one of the sentences by the `RegexpMatcher`.